KunoiSayami/Things-Forward-telegram/README.md

 * The time interval for message forwarding is customized to avoid certain risks including banned accounts
 * Logging function is supported
 * Add blacklists in batches (Deprecated)
+* Prevent possible loss of configuration files by writing configuration files by command at runtime.
+* Set up forwarding and recover blacklists in a more convenient way.
+* Forward the warning messages in the log to a specified group.
+* Document chanel only handles forwarding video and image files.
 * If you have the authorized password, you can send authorized code to the bot account to get the permission
 * By using command lines, users can delete all the messages from a certain user in the blacklist.